Skip to main content

 What are Flow Node Types?

 Nodes are the building blocks of a conversational flow.
-Each node type performs a different action — from sending messages to making decisions.
+Each node type does a different job — sending a message, offering buttons, or presenting a menu.
 You combine them to create the conversation experience you want.

 How to use it